KamilWojtalak/Personify/README.md

 # Personify

-Personify is an app for building and managing detailed personal profiles—capture notes.
+Personify is an app for building and managing detailed personal profiles-capture notes.

 Such as:
 - interaction history